 The City of San Francisco passed a similar ordinance in 2014 which prohibited criminal background checks generally but permitted them where required by federal or state law.
 There was then interpretative language stating that federal law included SRO obligations.

 We appreciate your consideration of our concerns.
-Please do not hesitate to contact me at 212-313-1311 or our California lobbyist Joanne Bettencourt at 916-212-5923 if you have any questions.
+Please do not hesitate to contact me at 212-313-1311.

 Sincerely,